ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 ## United Nations Economic and Social Council (ECOSOC)

-UN Model Regulations [UNMODELREGS] includes "Recommendations on the Transport of Dangerous Goods."
+UN Model Regulations {{UNMODELREGS}} includes "Recommendations on the Transport of Dangerous Goods."
 This includes labeling of items with a four digit "UN Number" that indicates the comounds contained within, such as chemicals, explosives, flammable liquids, etc.
 For example, items containing lithium-based batteries are labeled with 3480 or 3481 and accompanied by a specific "battery mark" emblem.